Stationary measures and random walks on $\tilde{A}_2$-buildings: Introduction

-Furstenberg proved in \cite{furstenberg63} that if $G$ is a connected non-compact semisimple real Lie group with finite center, $P \leq G $ is a minimal parabolic subgroup, and $\mu$ is an admissible measure on $G$, then there exists a unique $\mu$-stationary measure on $G/P$.
-Theorem \ref{thm intro stat measure} is the analogue of this fact in the non-discrete, possibly exotic case.

-Two chambers at infinity are said to be opposite if they belong to the boundary of a unique apartment.
-We prove that for the stationary measure $\nu $ on $\ch(\bdinf)$, almost every pair of chambers at infinity are opposite. \begin{prop} Let $\nu$ be the unique $\mu$-stationary measure on $\ch(\bdinf)$ given by Theorem \ref{thm intro stat measure}.
-Then $\nu \otimes \nu$-almost every pair of chambers in $\ch(\bdinf)$ are opposite. \end{prop}
+Two chambers at infinity are said to be \emph{opposite} if they belong to the boundary of a unique apartment.
+We prove that for the unique stationary measure $\nu $ on $\ch(\bdinf)$ as above, almost every pair of chambers at infinity are opposite. \begin{propi} Let $\nu$ be the unique $\mu$-stationary measure on $\ch(\bdinf)$ given by Theorem \ref{thm intro stat measure}.
+Then $\nu \otimes \nu$-almost every pair of chambers in $\ch(\bdinf)$ are opposite. \end{propi}

-In other words, the measurable equivariant map $\psi: B \to \chinf$ is almost surely antipodal.
+Actually, we prove in Proposition \ref{prop bd map antipodal} that for any $G$-boundary $(B, \nu_B)$, the unique measurable equivariant map $B \to \chinf$ given by Theorem~\ref{thm intro bd map} is almost surely antipodal.
 Such a statement can be useful in a number of applications.
-In particular, it is needed for the study of the limit laws of the random walk $(Z_n o)$ generated by $\mu$.
-The following result states that this random walk converges almost surely to a chamber at infinity.
-We say that the measure $\mu$ has finite second moment if
+In particular, it is needed for the study of the limit laws of the random walk on $X$ induced by $\mu$.
+Let $o \in X$ be a basepoint.
+We say that the measure $\mu$ has \emph{finite second moment} if